Skip Navigation

 • Lacerations: Cuts from broken glass, metal, and objects in the vehicle cab can happen in an accident.
 Deep cuts may require stitches and leave scars.

 • Soft tissue injuries: Sprains and strains of muscles, ligaments, and tendons can happen due to the unnatural movements caused by impact.
-Rest, physical therapy, and other medical intervention may be necessary.
+Rest, physical therapy, and other medical interventions may be necessary.

 • Whiplash: Whiplash is caused by the head whipping backward and forward during a crash.
 This is a common neck injury caused by accidents and may require chiropractic care or other medical treatment.